-The Atkins Lifestyle is driven by science and designed for life.
-Backed by decades of independent, peer-reviewed research, Science Advisory Board oversight, and support from the health professional community, this approach is both evidence-based and ever-adaptable to meet individual needs.
+Backed by decades of independent, peer-reviewed research, Scientific Advisory Board oversight, and support from the health professional community, this approach is both evidence-based and ever-adaptable to meet individual needs.

 Three flexible plans allow your patients to find their best-fit approach that works well with their lifestyle, preferences and health goals: Atkins 20®, Atkins 40®, and Atkins 100®.